 Whenever you come across this kind of web page, go to the sponsor's real website, but not by clicking on the link provided.
 Type it in your browser and open their official page to look for that contest, if that exists.

-Whether you are from the US, UK, Canada or Australia and want to go to the 2018 FIFA World Cup you need to fill out applications to get a Russian travel visa (voucher).
+Whether you are from the US, UK, Canada or Australia and want to go to Russia you need to fill out applications to get a Russian travel visa (voucher).
 You are required to have one.